kivargas8/revature-social-network/README.md

 ## To-Do

-* Connecting front-end with the back-end
-    * javascript
+* Youtube post functionality
-    * DOM manipulation
+* Making app more user friendly

+## Getting Started

+Deploy social media application using Amazon EC2, postgreSQL, Spring Boot & Spring Data

 ## Usage

-A user can create thier account.
+A user can create thier account/login.
 Users are automatically friends with all other users.
 A user can see a global feed with other users' posts.
 A user can also post (text, video, image).
 A user can edit their profile page.

 ## Contributors